hashgraph/hedera-cli/README.md

 }
 ```

-Next, it's possible to interact with the CLI state from a Hardhat script.
-You can use the `stateController` to store variables in the `memory` slot of the CLI tool or load stored variables in other scripts.
-For example, after deploying a contract, you can store the contract address in the memory labeled as `erc20address`.
-Here's how you can do this:
+Next, it's possible to store data from Hardhat scripts in the `args` field of the script block you are executing.
+For example, this allows you to deploy a smart contract and store the contract address in the `args` field.
+You can then reference it as a varaible in other commands in this script block or use it in other Hardhat scripts.

 ```javascript
 const stateController = require('../../state/stateController.js').default; // default import